RAIRLab/logic-group/index.md

 Abstract: ShadowProver has an upcoming update and with it, the underlying reasoner is switching from Snark to E. E is a modern FOL theorem prover with support of the TPTP standard and has won CASC competitions.
 We will talk about the ramifications of such change, as well as go over a new Python interface to Spectra.

-Title: An Introduction to Linear Temporal Logic

-Time: Wednesday April 12th @ 2PM

-Location: RAIR Lab, Winslow

-Speaker: James Oswald

-Abstract: Linear Temporal Logic (LTL) is simple temporal modal logic that has found practical use in model checking, formal verification, and planning.
-LTL is one of the simplest temporal logics, making it a great starting place to start learning more complex modal and temporal logics.
-In this presentation we will outline some of the basic formalisms behind LTL such as syntax and semantics and then discuss some basic examples.

 ## Prior Talks

 04/12/2023: James Oswald presented